Text Descriptions are Compressive and Invariant Representations for Visual Learning: Introduction

-Throughout the paper, we use $g(\cdot)$ to denote the text encoder and $f(\cdot)$ to denote the image encoder.
+\paragraph{Notation} Throughout the paper, we use $g(\cdot)$ to denote the text encoder and $f(\cdot)$ to denote the image encoder.
 We use $\vt$ for text tokens and $\vp$ for images.
-For a vector $\vv$, subscript $\vv_i$ represents the $i$th entry.
+For a vector $\vv$, subscripted $\vv_i$ represents the $i$th entry.
 We sometimes overload the notation $\vt_c$ to represent a vector belonging to a class $c$, this should be clear from the context.
+We use $\mathcal{C}$ to denote the set of classes.
+We use $I(X; Y)$ to denote the mutual information between a pair of random variables $(X, Y)$.